 Origins

-Interestingly, the Cardinal’s appearance varies, depending on where the fish originates.
-For example, silver-blonde and gold forms are found in the Rio Negro drainage, and fish from the Orinoco drainage have a blue stripe that’s shorter than that of specimens taken from other areas.
+The Cardinal’s appearance is heavily influenced by its origins.
+For example, gold and silver-blonde color forms are found in the Rio Negro drainage, whereas tetras that originate from the Orinoco possess a shorter blue stripe than fish caught in other areas.

 Natural Habitat